 And this is where the secret of potted bean success comes... in the form of these felty green pots.
 Vigoroot Pots are porous, allowing the roots to be 'air pruned' as they reach the edges of the pot, and causing a much stronger root system to develop.
 The plants don't become pot bound and have such super roots they grow well with less space.
 This may be the latest conspiracy theory, but I have a sneaking suspicion that when Jack swapped his cow for magic beans and went on to grow a huge beanstalk that his beans weren't magic at all...I think that actually he had discovered growing in Vigoroot!

-Moving on...and up...Once the bean plugs had grown out of their Rootrainers I potted them up in 10Litre Vigoroot pots and gave them a stick each to guide their ascent up the strings that I had tied in at the top of the Sunbubble.
-They are growing fast and furiously, needing plenty of watering and I am looking forward to the early beans and hopefully a goose who lays golden eggs at the top!
+Moving on...and up...Once the bean plugs had grown out of their Rootrainers I potted them up in 10Litre Vigoroot pots.
+I gave them a stick each to guide their ascent up the strings that I had tied in at the top of the Sunbubble.
+They are growing fast and furiously, needing plenty of watering.
+I am looking forward to the early beans and hopefully a goose who lays golden eggs at the top!